ulfschneider/ulf.website/content/posts/accessibility/2020-09-02-website-evaluation-tools.md

 Any accessible website must

 - use semantic-, standards-based HTML,
-- apply accessibility best pratices (which is a wide field),
+- apply accessibility best pratices (which is a wide field), and
 - be fast.

 ## How to evaluate requirements